OmniFlix/onft/readme.md

 **oNFT** - OmniFlix NFT Module

-The code for this module is initially taken from the [irismod/nft](https://github.com/irismod/nft) repository and modified according the structure of oNFT.
+The code for this module is utilized from the [irismod/nft](https://github.com/irismod/nft) repository and modified according the requirements for oNFT.

 ## CLI Commands